alvinrumbaoa/mydailydevotions/README.md

  ## Technologies used:

- ### MongodDb for database and storage.
+ -MongodDb for database and storage. <br/>
- ### Express JS for  primary usage of it is creating Restful API's what accept request from frontend and send the appropriate response.
+ -Express JS for  primary usage of it is creating Restful API's what accept request from frontend and send the appropriate response.<br/>
- ### React, Next JS for building Components and create client side Application.
-NextJS for faster production
+ -React, Next JS for building Components and create client side Application.
+NextJS for faster production<br/>
- ### NodeJS for server side and environment
+ -NodeJS for server side and environment<br/>
- ### Chakra UI for Styling the components that can help you build the front-end of web application
+ -Chakra UI for Styling the components that can help you build the front-end of web application<br/>
- ### API.Bible to call the
+ -API.Bible to call the<br/>